francoisjacquet/rosariosis/assets/themes/FlatSIS/README.md

 This theme extends the default WPadmin theme and provides a flat design.
 Also, the footer menu is now placed at the top of the screen.

+It is part of RosarioSIS since version 5.0.

 CONTENT
 -------